 **NOTE: Pactor RECEIVE ONLY software is available for Windows-based computers, and Pactor 1 software (transmit and receive) is available for Linux.

-We designed the SignaLink USB to work with ALL radios, regardless of the connector type or pin-out used by the radio manufacturer.
+NOTE: Plug & Play Jumper Modules are available for most configurations so you usually do not have to use jumper wires.
+If you plan on switching radios frequently or if you just want to simply your installation, then be sure to check them out.
+We designed the SignaLink USB to work with all radios, regardless of the connector type or pin-out used by the radio manufacturer.
 In a perfect world, all manufacturers would standardize on a single connector type and pin-out, but in the not so perfect world that we live in, there are at least a dozen different connector types and many dozens of different pin-outs!
 To allow the SignaLink to work with all of these different configurations, we use detachable radio cables (available for all common connector types) and a reconfigurable jumper block that lets you easily route each of the required radio signals (PTT, Ground, etc.) to the correct place on the SignaLink.
 Each jumper wire simply presses into the socket on the SignaLink board (see picture left) and can easily be removed and reused if needed.
 Without these detachable cables and jumper wires, you would most likely be stuck using the SignaLink with only one radio, and you'd have to purchase an entirely new unit if you bought a new radio or simply wanted to use a different one.
 Unless you are planning on "Receive Only" operation using External Speaker or Headphone audio, you will need to install the jumpers inside your SignaLink.
-Jumper settings for most radios are provided on our SignaLink Software CD and the SignaLink Support page of our web site.
+Jumper settings for most radios are provided on the SignaLink Support page of our web site.
 Jumper settings are also provided with some specific radio cables.
-For any "unknown" radio, you can always follow the step by step jumper installation procedure in the SignaLink manual, or contact our Technical Support Staff and they'll tell you how to install them.
-If you plan on switching radios frequently, we have programming headers available (p/n SLHEAD) that you can use in place of the jumper wires.
-These header modules can be configured for a specific radio, so when switching radios, you simply unplug one module and plug in a new one.
-One header module is needed for each radio. |
+For any "unknown" radio, you can always follow the step by step jumper installation procedure or contact our Technical Support Staff and they'll tell you how to install them. |